gvdb/crowns/README.md

 ## Ending the Game
 * To end the game a player must score or steal 5 points worth of Kings and Queens
-* The game may also end when there are no cards left in the deck:
+* The game may also end when there are no cards left in the Deck:
-    + Once the last card is drawn from the deck the player who drew the card gets to finish their turn.
+    + Once the last card is drawn from the Deck the player who drew the card gets to finish their turn.
 If they manage to reach 5 points on this turn the game ends and they win
     + Otherwise the other player(s) get to play one last turn before the game ends.
 If anyone reaches 5 points on their final turn the game immediately ends and they win
     + If after the final turn no player has 5 points, the player with the most points wins
     + If there’s a draw on points, the player with the most Kings wins.
 If there are equal Kings or no Kings scored, it is a draw